Chief Eagle Eye Creek (Payette River tributary)

 Chief Eagle Eye Creek (formerly Squaw Creek) is a 61 mi long a river in western Idaho, United States, that is a tributary of the Payette River.

 Description

 Beginning at an elevation of 7483 ft southwest of Cascade in southwestern Valley County, it quickly flows north and then west into Gem County.
 From there, it flows generally south, passing through the communities of Ola and Sweet, before reaching its mouth at Black Canyon Reservoir, at an elevation of 2507 ft.

-Name Change
+Name change

-Due to the offensive nature of the word Squaw, the United States Board on Geographic Names approved changing the creek's name from Squaw Creek to Chief Eagle Eye Creek on September 8, 2022.
+Due to the derogatory connotation of the word squaw, the United States Board on Geographic Names approved changing the creek's name from Squaw Creek to Chief Eagle Eye Creek on September 8, 2022.